 Continental Wealth Management ('CWM') was the investment advisor appointed by the Complainant. (fn.
-21 As per pg.
+38 As per pg.
 1/2 of MPM's reply to the OAFS in respect of the Complainant) The role of CWM was to advise the Complainant regarding the assets held within his Retirement Scheme.

-It is noted that in the notices issued to members of the Scheme in September and October 2017, MPM described CWM as 'an authorised representative/ agent of Trafalgar International GMBH', where CWM's was Trafalgar's 'authorised representative in Spain and France'.
+It is noted that in the notice issued to members of the Scheme in September and October 2017 as referred to above in the 'Preliminary Plea' section, MPM described CWM as 'an authorised representative/agent of Trafalgar International GMBH', where CWM's was Trafalgar's 'authorised representative in Spain and France'.

-In its reply, MPM explained inter alia that CWM 'is a company registered in Spain.
+In its reply to this complaint, MPM explained inter alia that CWM: 'is a company registered in Spain.
 Before it ceased to trade, CWM acted as adviser and provided financial advice to investors.
 CWM was authorised to trade in Spain and in France by Trafalgar International GmbH'. (fn.
-22 Pg.
+39 Pg.
 1 of MPM's reply to the OAFS)

-In its submissions, it was further explained by MPM that 'CWM was appointed agent of Trafalgar International GmbH ('Trafalgar') and was operating under Trafalgar International GmbH licenses', (fn.
-23 Para.
-39, Section E titled 'CWM and Trafalgar International GmbH' of the affidavit of Stewart Davies) and that Trafalgar 'is authorised and regulated in Germany by the Deutsche Industrie Handelskammer (IHK) Insurance Mediation licence 34D Broker licence number: D-FE9C-BELBQ-24 and Financial Asset Mediator licence 34F: D-F-125-KXGB-53' (fn.
-24 Ibid.)
+In its submissions, it was further explained by MPM that:

+'CWM was appointed agent of Trafalgar International GmbH ('Trafalgar') and was operating under Trafalgar International GmbH licences', (fn.
+40 Para.
+39, Section E titled 'CWM and Trafalgar International GmbH' of the affidavit of Stewart Davies) and that Trafalgar 'is authorised and regulated in Germany by the Deutsche Industrie Handelskammer (IHK) Insurance Mediation licence 34D Broker licence number: D-FE9C-BELBQ-24 and Financial Asset Mediator licence 34F: D-F-125-KXGB-53'.(fn.
+41 lbid.)